Martin Lewis biography

 The Martin Lewis Money Show & journalism

-Earlier series were recorded at roadshows across the country, with up-to-date filming done just before transmission, so all the information was current.
-These series consistently rated as the UK's most watched current affairs show.
+Earlier series were recorded at roadshows across the country, with up-to-date filming done just before transmission, so that all of the information was current.

 Clip, courtesy of ITV, from The Martin Lewis Money Show Christmas Special 2018 (this clip went viral, viewed well over 16 million times and shared by over 310,000 people on Facebook).
 You can download a PDF (102 kB) featuring a transcription of what Martin says in the video.